Crunchy home made vegan nuggets made with jackfruit and chickpeas, a tasty savoury snack or child-friendly dinner idea.

 We served these vege nuggets with a big salad, tomato sauce (ketchup) and aioli for dipping.
 Delicious.

-- 1 tbsp white miso paste, (gluten free if required)
+- 1 tablespoon white miso paste (gluten free if required)

-- 1 tsp apple cider vinegar, (or substitute white vinegar or lemon juice)
+- 1 teaspoon apple cider vinegar (or substitute white vinegar or lemon juice)

 - Preheat oven to 180C (350F).